 Willy's Rock is a prominent formation.
 Natural rock formations along the coastline serve as scenic backdrops.

-Venture beyond popular spots to discover Boracay's quieter treasures and unique photo opportunities.
+Venture beyond popular locations to discover Boracay's quieter treasures and unique photo opportunities.

-Discover local favorites rarely visited by tourists, like local eateries away from the beachfront or smaller beaches like Tambisaan.
-These sites have a more authentic local vibe.
+Discover local favorites rarely visited by tourists, like local eateries away from the beachfront or smaller coasts such as Tambisaan.
+These spots feature a more authentic local vibe.

-Explore emerging spots inside the area for unique day trips.
+Explore emerging destinations within the region for unique day trips.

 Expand your adventure beyond Boracay with trips to nearby islands and towns.